PTegmark/Scratch-GANPaint/README.md

 Good luck!
 And feel free to contact me if you have any questions (especially if I explained something poorly and/or forgot to mention something important).

+## How to make custom field types

+First off, what is a field in Scratch?
+A field (sometimes called an argument) refers to an input field on a Scratch block, like this:

+[Insert Picture of a Scratch block with the field circled]

+There are many different field types, from text fields to dropdown menus to angle pickers.
+As of when I wrote this document, Scratch supports the following field types (although it is not impossible that it also supports other field types of which I am not aware):

+* Angle: [IMAGE OF ANGLE FIELD]
+* Boolean: [IMAGE OF BOOLEAN FIELD]
+* Color: [IMAGE OF COLOR FIELD]
+* Number: [IMAGE OF NUMBER FIELD]
+* String: [IMAGE OF STRING FIELD]
+* Matrix: [IMAGE OF MATRIX FIELD]
+* Note: [IMAGE OF NOTE FIELD]

+This list of field types can also be found in the file "scratch-vm/scr/extension-support/argument-type.js".

+As of when I write this, there is no support for creating custom field types using Scratch extensions.
+So, if you can implement your Scratch extension without creating any additional fields, that would be for the best.

+But what if you do need to create your own field type?
+How can you do that?
+I will provide you with the list of steps that I followed to set up my GAN Paint field as a new field type.
+Assuming that I haven't forgotten about anything, you should be able to repeat these steps yourself to set up your own custom field type.
+If my instructions do not work, consider meeting with someone from the Scratch team to get help if you can.

+### The steps I followed to implement a new "ganpaint" field type

+1. I made a copy of the file "scratch-blocks/core/field_matrix.js".
+I named said copy "field_ganpaint.js", and saved it in the directory "scratch-blocks/core".
+2. "scratch-blocks/core/field_matrix.js" uses the namespace "Blockly.FieldMatrix".
+To ensure that "scratch-blocks/core/field_ganpaint.js" uses its own unique namespace, I replaced every appearance of "Blockly.FieldMatrix" with "Blockly.FieldGANPaint" inside of the "scratch-blocks/core/field_ganpaint.js" file.
+3. I changed the line at the end of "scratch-blocks/core/field_matrix.js", which previously read:

+`Blockly.Field.register('field_matrix', Blockly.FieldMatrix);`

+So that it instead reads:

+`Blockly.Field.register('field_ganpaint', Blockly.FieldGANPaint);`

+altered field_ganpaint.js

+NOT DONE

 ## The blocks playground

 As you may remember from [this tutorial](https://scratch.mit.edu/discuss/topic/336496/) from the section "How to make Scratch Extensions", if you make a change to the scratch-blocks directory and want that change to be reflected in your local version of Scratch, you'll need to: